HARDSHIP LICENSE ATTORNEY IN LOUISIANA

 - SR22 (high risk) insurance, liability insurance

-The best way to make sure you cover all of your bases and meet the requirements for obtaining your hardship license is to hire an experienced attorney.
-Michael J. Vergis has years of experience helping clients in Louisiana fight their DWI cases.
+The best way to make sure you cover all of your bases and meet the requirements for obtaining your hardship license is to hire an experienced hardship license lawyer.
+Michael J. Vergis has years of experience helping clients in Northwest Louisiana fight their DWI cases and license suspension.
 Don’t end up stuck without a license.
 Call (318) 698-3724 for more information about your hardship license application.

-Once you receive approval for your hardship license, you must keep the license with you, attached to your driver’s license, anytime you drive.
+Once you receive approval for your hardship license, your driving privileges will be reinstated, but only after you receive the physical license.
+You must keep this license with you, attached to your driver’s license, anytime you drive.
 If your suspension resulted from a DWI, you must also install an IID in your vehicle.
 This will require you to blow into the machine each time before you start the car.
-Offer SR22 (high risk) insurance, liability insurance, and pay all applicable fines or fees.
+Further, you must obtain SR22 (high risk) insurance, liability insurance, and pay all applicable fines or fees.

 With a hardship license, you may drive only to those places which allow you to maintain the necessities of life.
-These places include your place of employment, school, the grocery store, or medical care facilities.
+These places may include your place of employment, school, the grocery store, or medical care facilities.
 The hardship license permits you only to drive on designated streets, and only during designated hours of the day.
-If a police officer stops you while you have a hardship license, they have the discretion to determine if your reason for driving is authorized.
+If a police officer stops you while you have a hardship license, they have the discretion to determine if your reason for driving is authorized or not.

 Yes.
-Common violations of hardship restrictions include car accidents, speeding, DWIs, removal of the IID, and improper passing.
-Upon violating a restriction, the state will impose a suspension on your license which varies depending on the reason.
-Below, we explain two common suspensions of hardship licenses.
+Common violations of hardship restrictions include car accidents, speeding, DWIs, removal of the IID, unauthorized driving, and improper passing.
+Upon violating a restriction, the state will impose a suspension on your hardship license which varies depending on the reason.
+Below, we explain two common instances of suspensions of hardship licenses:

-Individuals accused of violating your hardship restrictions, you need an experienced Louisiana DWI attorney as quickly as possible.
+For individuals accused of violating your hardship restrictions in Louisiana, you need an experienced Bossier City criminal defense attorney as quickly as possible.
 The Law Offices of Michael J. Vergis are here to help you get back on your feet and back on the road.